adham-labeb/pattern-recognition-techniques-to-diagnosis-COVID-19-patients-/New code/README.md

 This document explains the steps performed in `classification.py` and details the machine learning models, normalization scaling techniques, and data splitting methods utilized.

+Note: this code runs on a small subset of the data, so the results are different from the results in the main README file.
+I do this so I can test if the code works or not.
+If the entire dataset is used, the result will be the same as in the main README file

 ---

 ## 1. Data Input and Preprocessing